Don't forget to Reorder for 2024 NOW!

 State

-A firm or corporation found in violation is guilty of a misdemeanor subject to a fine of $50 for the first offense, $250-$500 for a second offense within two years, $500-$750 for the third offense within two years, $1,000 - $5,000 for subsequent offenses within five years of the first offense.
-A knowing and intentional violation by an individual is a misdemeanor subject to a fine of up to $100 for the first offense and $100-$500 for a second or subsequent offense.
+Any individual, firm or corporation found in violation is guilty of a misdemeanor subject to a fine of $250 for the first offense, $500-$750 for the second offense within two years, $750-$1,000 for the third offense within two years, $2,000 - $5,000 for any subsequent offenses within five years of the first offense.

 Any person who sells or distributes "bidis" or "beedies" to anyone is guilty of a misdemeanor, and subject to a fine of up to $500 for a first offense.
 For a second or subsequent offense violators will be subject to a fine of $1,000- $5,000 for each offense and/or confined in a county or regional jail for up to six months.